spark-mv/cdn/install.md

 4. To instantly see if HolaCDN attached itself to your player and is sending statistics, play the video and while it is playing, print HolaCDN statistics by entering ```hola_cdn.get_stats()```
 5. You should see printouts from HolaCDN with video timelime information.

-## 5.2 Enable Hola CDN on your browser
+## 5.2 Enable HolaCDN on your browser

-Now you will enable Hola for content download as well.
+Now you will enable HolaCDN for content download as well.
 Again, this is only for testing purposes on your browser locally.

 1. Enable CDN mode by entering ```hola_cdn.set_mode_cdn()```.
 You should get the response: ```cdn/loader: enable mode cdn, need refresh```.
 2. Refresh the page.